Achyuth072/image-inpainting-widget-v3/README.md

 # Image Inpainting Widget v3

-Learniong to build a web application that allows users to upload an image, draw a mask on it, and export the original image and the mask image as a pair.
+Learning to build a web application that allows users to upload an image, draw a mask on it, and export the original image and the mask image as a pair.

 ## Tech Stack